kemerald25/zerox/README.md

-# ZeroX - Social TicTacToe on Base & Farcaster
+# ZeroX - Social Game on Base & Farcaster

-ZeroX is a social-first implementation of TicTacToe built for Base and Farcaster, focusing on competitive play and social sharing.
+ZeroX is a social-first game built for Base and Farcaster, focusing on competitive play and social sharing.

 ## 🎮 Game Modes